QData/TextAttack/README.md

 Once TextAttack is installed, you can run it via command-line (`textattack ...`) or via the python module (`python -m textattack ...`).

+> Note on dependencies: TextAttack consists of different modules, many of which require their own specific dependencies.
+For this reason, we leave it up to the user to install specific required packages on their own.
+If you'd like to install all of the optional dependencies at once, clone the repository and install with `pip install -e . "[.full]"`
 ### Configuration
 TextAttack downloads files to `~/.cache/textattack/` by default.
 This includes pretrained models, dataset samples, and the configuration file `config.yaml`.
 To change the cache path, set the